evanknight/calorie-calculator/README.md

 calorie-calculator
 ==================
-the messiest php calculator ever. (for a school project)
+php calculator ever. (for a school project)